kajasanjeevkumar/Task-Manager/README.md

-# Flexternship Todo Application
+# Task Manager Application

 ## Project Title & Description
-The **Flexternship Todo Application** is a full-stack task management application designed to help users organize their daily tasks efficiently.
+The **Task Manager Application** is a full-stack task management application designed to help users organize their daily tasks efficiently.
 It includes features like adding, editing, deleting, and marking tasks as completed, ensuring better productivity and time management.
 The backend is built using **ASP.NET Core** with **Entity Framework**, while the frontend is developed using **Next.js** for a responsive and interactive user interface.

 ---